streampulse/sp/templates/logbook.md

 #Mike's Logbook

+###thu20180419
+ + visibility toggle done
+ + fixed old bug in API that produced error when there was no USGS discharge or level data for a requested date range
 ###wed20180418
  + done with method auto-population for previous selections
  + done with responsive method auto-selection as users make choices